Halesworth, St Mary's Church

 HERITAGE HIGHLIGHTS: Three carved 'Danestones'

-Under the piscina on the south wall are a set of three 'Danestones', pre-Conquest carved stones that appear to be be Scandinavian in origin.
+Under the piscina on the south wall is a set of three 'Danestones', pre-Conquest carved stones that appear to be-be Scandinavian in origin.
 These may date to as early as the 9th century and were likely part of the Saxon church on this site.

 There are several interesting brasses in the church; on the south pier of the tower arch is a late 15th century brass to John Everard (d.
 1476), while on the opposite pier is a brass to William Fyske (d.
 1512).
 In the south aisle is a brass to John Browne (d.
 1581) set on the reverse of an earlier Flemish brass.